Reflections as the Internet Archive turns 25 - Internet Archive Blogs

 By building a Library of Everything in the digital age, I thought the opportunity was not just to make it available to everybody in the world, but to make it better–smarter than paper.
 By using computers, we could make the Library not just searchable, but organizable; make it so that you could navigate your way through millions, and maybe eventually billions of web pages.

 The first step was to make computers that worked for large collections of rich media.
 The next was to create a network that could tap into computers all over the world: the Arpanet that became the Internet.
 Next came augmented intelligence, which came to be called search engines.
-I then helped build WAIS–Wide Area Information Servers–that helped publishers get online to anchor this new and open system, which came to be enveloped by the World Wide Web.
+I then helped build WAIS–Wide Area Information Server–that helped publishers get online to anchor this new and open system, which came to be enveloped by the World Wide Web.

 By 1996, it was time to start building the library.